MicrosoftDocs/visualstudio-docs/docs/test/create-unit-tests-menu.md

 ms.workload:
   - multiple
 ---
-# Create unit test method stubs with the Create Unit Tests command
+# Create unit test method stubs from code

 The **Create Unit Tests** command creates unit test method stubs.
 This feature allows easy configuration of a test project, the test class, and the test method stub within it.